Connect to the index

 Note

-If you delete all vectors from a single namespace, it will also delete the
+If you delete all records from a single namespace, it will also delete the

 namespace.